kjspring/kjspring.github.io/README.md

 # Hello!

-While I was completing my Ph.D. in evolutionary biology from the University of Houston, I fell in love with coding and data analytics.
+As I completing my Ph.D. in evolutionary biology from the University of Houston, I fell in love with coding and data analytics.
 I am currently looking for full-time Data Analytics or Data Science opportunities.
 If you know of any positions available or would just like to say hi, feel free to email me at, [kevinjspring@gmail.com](mailto:kevinjspring@gmail.com).

 # PROJECTS & PUBLICATIONS